 Go Barcelona Pass Review: How Does It Work?

-The Go Barcelona Pass, formerly the Barcelona Pass, is a city sightseeing card which now offers free entry to over 30 of Barcelona’s top attractions, monuments, and museums.
-By packaging the entry fees into one convenient card, this pass is designed to save users time and money during their trip to Barcelona.
+The Go Barcelona Pass, formerly the Barcelona Pass, is a city sightseeing pass which offers free entry to over 30 of Barcelona’s top attractions, monuments, and museums.
+All of the entry fees are conveniently packaged into the pass, helping users save time and money during their trip to Barcelona.

 The Go Barcelona Pass comes in two forms: the All-Inclusive Pass and the Explorer Pass.
 The All-Inclusive Pass includes entry to all of the attractions and works on a “consecutive day” basis.
 This version comes in 2, 3, and 5-day options.
 You can visit as many attractions as you like during your chosen timeframe.

-With the Go Barcelona Explorer Pass, you’ll also get access to the same 30+ attractions.
+With the Go Barcelona Explorer Pass, you’ll also get access to the same 35+ attractions.
 However, the Explorer Pass allows you to visit a set number of attractions instead of being all-inclusive.
-You can choose between 3, 4, 5, 6, or 7 of the included attractions, and the pass is good for 30 days from your first use.
+You can choose between 2, 3, 4, 5, 6, or 7 of the included attractions.
+The pass remains active for 60 days from your first use.